WBTclancode/PocketMine-Tutorial/Ep3/readme.md

 These are all the accompaning files for Episode 3 of my Youtube PocketMine tutorials.
 Feel free to download the ZIP of all of this and check it out for yourself.
-You may also be able to run the ZIP in the PocketMine server!
+It should be possible to run this directly in the server but if not, place it in your NetBeansProjects directory or just examine the code online.

 # Links